 Do you need a boat to join the sailing club?

 -No. If you are just starting, it would be better not to buy your own boat.
 Club boats are available for hire.
-Currently the charge is five pounds a session, which is less than it would cost to use your own boat!
+Currently the charge is £5 -£10 a day, which is less than it would cost to use your own boat!

 Do you need to be able to sail to join the club?